An Omega Block Pattern Is Ongoing

 The two things we typically watch out for during this pattern are potential flooding and an upside-down temperature pattern.

-Let’s break down who could see what.
+Let’s break down who is seeing what.

 Flood Threat

-To the west and east of the Omega Block, we typically see low-pressure systems get stuck, causing days of unsettled, rainy weather.
+To the west and east of the Omega block, we typically see low-pressure systems get stuck, causing days of unsettled, rainy weather.

-DCT 28
+DCT 47

 Upside-Down Temperatures